StephanErb/aurora/docs/operations/configuration.md

     -receive_revocable_resources=true

-and specify a tier configuration file path (unless you want to use the [default](../../src/main/resources/org/apache/aurora/scheduler/tiers.json)):
+Unless you want to use the [default](../../src/main/resources/org/apache/aurora/scheduler/tiers.json) tier configuration, you will also have to specify a file path:

     -tier_config=path/to/tiers/config.json